Cumulocity-IoT/c8y-docs/content/change-logs/device-management/cumulocity-10-18-540-262-LWM2M-fw-update-reset-fix.md

 ticket: DM-4251
 version: 10.18.540.262
 ---
-In recent LWM2M agent versions, default firmware update reset mechanism was always set to PACKAGE even if device supported only PULL delivery method.
-Now default reset method is selected based on firmware delivery method supported by the device.
+In recent LWM2M agent versions, the default firmware update reset mechanism was always set to PACKAGE even if the device only supported the PULL delivery method.
+Now the default reset method is selected based on the firmware delivery method supported by the device.